sfnetworks/spnethack/blogpost.md

 a class system combining sp and igraph, and [shp2graph](https://cran.r-project.org/web/packages/shp2graph/index.html), which provides tools to switch between sp and igraph objects.

+Each package has its merits that deserve to be explored in more detail (possibly in a subsequent blog post).
+The remainder of this post outlines an approach that combines `sf` and `igraph` objects in a `tidygraph` object.

 ## Set-up